rdbo/dynja/README.md

 ## Considerations
 Even though MiniJinja and Askama are both related to Jinja, they are not 100% compatible with each other.
 So be wary of inconsistencies!

+For most cases, the slower performance of MiniJinja won't affect you as much as you think.
+In the benchmark above (release mode), it still manage to render the template 350,754 times in a single second, which is more than enough for, say, a web server.
+If you really need that performance edge and you know that your templates are compatible across the engines, Askama still takes the win with 1,067,235 renders per second, according to the benchmark.